theodoretus/Google-Sheets-Unlimited-Mail-Merge/README.md

 [remainder of email]

-*schedule sending of personalized emails*: In the "Mail Sender" tab, you can schedule a time for the emails to go out.
+*Schedule sending of personalized emails*: In the "Mail Sender" tab, you can schedule a time for the emails to go out.
 Then, run the "3.
 Start Mail Schedule" function to commit your schedule.
-The remaining workflow step (*allow sheet to send, label, and track emails + responses*) will happen automatically (updated on a daily basis in the "Responses" sheet).
+The remaining workflow step (*Allow sheet to send, label, and track emails + responses*) will happen automatically (updated on a daily basis in the "Responses" sheet).

+***

 Error handling is built into the code, but if sending or labeling fails, the "Resume Sending" and "Resume Labeling" functions can be used, respectively.
 If response tracking fails, you may run the "Check for Responses" function (under "Other Functions").
 In these cases, it is wise to run "Delete All Triggers" first, to ensure there are no backed up triggers.